 But when it comes to saying hello in French, it doesn’t stop at bonjour.
 Let’s look at some of the other ways to greet someone in French.

-Wishing someone “Good day” is somewhat formal for people in most of the English world, but in French, it’s just the standard – bonjour really is the equivalent of saying “hello”.
+Wishing someone “Good day” is somewhat formal for people in most of the English world, but in French, it’s just the standard – bonjour really is the equivalent of saying “hello” or “good morning”.
 You can use it with anyone, from a close friend or family member, to someone you’ve just met.

 The word for “goodbye” in French is almost as famous.
 Even people who’ve never studied French have a good chance of knowing Au revoir.
 This is the standard French goodbye, but in formal contexts, you’ll often hear a cool parallel with bonjour.
 As you leave a shop or boulangerie, for example, instead of Au revoir, you’ll typically be told Bonne journée, which translates to “Goodbye and have a nice day!”